 The two basic shapes of watercolour brushes are Rounds and Flats, but there are many other shapes designed for specific uses.
 A wide range of sizes is available, from minute detail brushes to large wash brushes suitable for sweeping gestures.
 Testing the size and shape of marks for a variety of brushes is the best way to learn which ones suit you.

-Rounds are all round: the round ferrule holds the hairs in a round shape that bellies out in the middle and tapers to a more or less pointed tip.
-Most painting is done with this shape, whether it’s a large size, somewhere between 12 and 20, or smaller, such as a 4 or 6.
-Details can be achieved with sizes 2 or smaller.
+- Rounds are all round: the round ferrule holds the hairs in a round shape that bellies out in the middle and tapers to a more or less pointed tip.
+Most painting is done with a round brush, whether it’s a large size, somewhere between 12 and 20, or smaller, such as a 4 or 6.
+Fine details can be achieved with sizes 2 or smaller.

 A round brush can make a variety of marks.

 Watercolour brushes are delicate and need to be cleaned with care during and after use.
 While working, just swish them through water.
 For cleaning your watercolour brushes, use only mild soap and water.
 Avoid using detergent or strong soaps as these will damage the hair, just as they would your own hair.
 Let the brush dry either hanging head down or laying flat on a table.
 This prevents water from soaking into the glue and the wood inside the ferrule.
 While the brush is wet, shape it back into its original form with your fingers.
 To reshape brushes from time to time, use starch or gum Arabic, or just leave some of the mild soap on it after washing.
 Leave your wet brushes in the open to dry.
 Rinse them well before using them again.